palatej/palatej.github.io/pages/ts/regression/easter.md

 order: 20
 category: variables
 ---
-{{page.description}}
+# {{page.description}}

 The Easter variable defines a time period before Easter.
 The Easter effect is defined by the relative number of days that occurs in the different months (February, March, April and May for the JulianEaster) or quarters (first or second quarter).
 To avoid seasonal effects, the variable is corrected using long term mean corrections.
 Tramo uses a very simple correction: we remove 0.5 from March and from April (independently of the duration); X13 uses a more sophisticated solution.
-JD+ provides both solutions.
+JD+ provides both solutions, with a correction based on the approximate theoretical distribution of Easter in the calendar.

 For instance, using a duration of 10 and considering that the end day is Easter (see below), we have: